perwin/pyimfit/docs/overview.rst

             (totalMag, componentMagnitudes) = imfitter.getModelMagnitudes(zeroPoint=25.72)

 Of course, you might also want to inspect the residuals of the fit;
-since your data image and the output best-fit model image are both numpy arrays, this is simple enough:
+since your data image and the output best-fit model image are both NumPy arrays, this is simple enough:

 ::